Lens Review: Tamron 28-200mm f/2.8-5.6 Di III RXD for Sony FF mirrorless

 There is only one switch on the lens, the 'zoom lock'.
 It locks the lens at 28mm and comes in handy while in transit.
 The lens doesn't have a 'lens creep' so walking around with the zoom lock disengaged is not an issue.

 Different focal lengths and aperture change: Below are images taken of the same scene at different focal lengths demonstrating the different field of view that each focal length renders.

 Performance: Let's see how it holds up in the field.

 It's a very versatile lens due to the focal range that it covers.
-Good fast aperture almost throughout it's focal range makes it a good lens to shoot with all day long.
+Good fast aperture almost throughout its focal range makes it a good lens to shoot with all day long.
 I'm very impressed by the image sharpness even at f/2.8.
-The colour rendition is good and you hardly have to tweak the white balance in post processing if you have it dialled in properly according to the light conditions that you are shooting in.
+The colour rendition is good and you hardly have to tweak the white balance in post-processing if you have it dialed in properly according to the light conditions that you are shooting in.
 The lens can be used for street, food, portraiture, landscapes, wide macro, tele-macro, and sports to a certain extent.
-Few images below to demonstrate it's versatility.
+The few images below demonstrate its versatility.